 It really is as simple as threading the beads in a pattern, and tying a loop at each end to hang.
 I wrapped a little tape around the end of the cord to help the threading process, but you could also use a really big needle.
 The cost for this one?
 The beads were 50% off, so I think it worked out at around $4 (and a third of the price of the Hearth & Hand one.
 Sorry Joanna.)

 THREE: A SCULPEY SHAPE GARLAND

 This was maybe the most time-consuming of the three garlands, as I was also helping my littles make their own sculpey ornaments.
 I used a heart-shaped cookie cutter to create the shapes and carefully made two holes in each for the cord to go through.
-I stamped letters on five of the hearts to spell M E R R Y. (My six year old asked why I wasn't spelling out "Christmas" as well!)
+I stamped letters on five of the hearts to spell M E R R Y. (My six year old asked why I wasn't spelling out "Christmas" as well...the answer being that our fireplace isn't big enough for that!)
 After baking, I threaded the shapes with the same black hemp cord as I used for the bead garland.
 I already had all the supplies on hand, so this one didn't cost me a thing.

 I used push pins to add all three garlands to my mantel, and I'm loving the layered look and the visual yet subtle interest it has added to the fireplace.
 And I think that the colors are muted enough that they still fit with my simple and neutral Christmas decor.